ICSB Signature Event - Paris

 Lunch at the OECD Cafeteria or Restaurant and continue networking with attendees.

-The OECD Secretariat will present evidence on the participation of women in digital entrepreneurship, the barriers faced, the opportunities available, and the potential directions for future policy development.
+The OECD Secretariat will present evidence on women’s participation in digital entrepreneurship, the barriers faced, the opportunities available, and the potential directions for future policy development.

-A panel of policymakers, experts, and entrepreneurs will debate how policy can better support women entrepreneurs in navigating and benefiting from the digital transition.
-From access to digital infrastructure and skills development to inclusive innovation ecosystems, panelists will explore how policy can close digital divides and empower women entrepreneurs to grow and innovate through technology.
+A panel of policy makers, experts and entrepreneurs will debate how policy can better support women entrepreneurs in navigating and benefiting from the digital transition.
+From access to digital infrastructure and skills development to inclusive innovation ecosystems, panellists will explore how policy can close digital divides and empower women entrepreneurs to grow and innovate through technology.
+Q&A format.

 Join us for a group photo followed by a relaxed networking break over coffee, a chance to connect, share ideas, and build new relationships.